PhuongHa159/SQL-in-Bigquery_Website-Performance-Analysis/README.md

 ## II.
 Dataset Access
 The e-commerce dataset is stored in a public Google BigQuery dataset.
 To access the dataset, follow these steps:

-Log in to your Google Cloud Platform account and create a new project.
+* Log in to your Google Cloud Platform account and create a new project.
-Navigate to the BigQuery console and select your newly created project.
-In the navigation panel, select "Add Data" and then "Search a project".
+* In the navigation panel, search for the "ga_session" dataset and open it in new tab
-Enter the project ID "bigquery-public-data.google_analytics_sample.ga_sessions" and click "Enter".
-Click on the "ga_sessions_" table to open it.
 ## III.
 Key Focus Areas
 Product Performance Analysis: Evaluated subcategory performance through sales metrics and year-over-year growth rates.
 Geographic Sales Patterns: Identified top-performing territories by order quantity across multiple years.